lcn2/ipaddr/README.md

     -v level    set verbosity level (def level: 0)
     -V          print version string and exit

-    -d          print only the default route interface IP address (def: try default route interface, then print all interfaces)
+    -d          print only the default route interface IP address (def: try default route interface, then print all IP interfaces)
     -1          print only one IP address or nothing (def: try default route interface, then print all IP addresses)

     -0          print localhost IP addresses (def: do not print localhost IP addresses)